EricssonResearch/coap-actuators/draft-mattsson-t2trg-amplification-attacks.md

 Protecting Internet of Things (IoT) devices against attacks is not enough.
 IoT deployments need to make sure that they are not used for Distributed Denial-of-Service (DDoS) attacks.
-DDoS attacks are typically done with compromised devices or with amplification attacks.
+DDoS attacks are typically done with compromised devices or with amplification attacks using a spoofed source address.
 This document summarizes different amplification attacks using the Constrained Application Protocol (CoAP).
 The goal with this document is motivating generic and protocol-specific recommendations on the usage of